phamao/Project/README.md

 Since `sorted_years.txt` is too large to include in the repository, **you must run `year_sort.py` before running `songs_by_year.py`.** This is because `songs_by_year.py` directly draws from `sorted_years.txt`.

-`megalist.py` and `prepare_lyrics.py` both only contain helper functions, so these do not need to be individually run.
+`megalist.py` and `prepare_lyrics.py` both only contain helper functions and are only called by other files in the `functions/analysis/` directory, so these do not need to be individually run.
 Nothing will happen if you do.

 ### Data Analysis